Planning for English Language Learners

 - modification of some or all of the grade or course expectations so that they are challenging but attainable for the learners at their current level of English proficiency, with the necessary support from the teacher;

-- use of a variety of
+- use of a variety of instructional strategies;

-- use of a variety of learning
+- use of a variety of learning resources;

-- use of assessment accommodations that support students in demonstrating the full range of their
+- use of assessment accommodations that support students in demonstrating the full range of their learning.

 Teachers need to adapt the program for English language learners as they acquire English proficiency.
 For English language learners at the early stages of English language acquisition, teachers are required to modify curriculum expectations as needed.
 Most English language learners require accommodations for an extended period, long after they have achieved proficiency in everyday English.